 I fled from the sound of their raised voices, down into the basement.
 The stairs dropped me in the middle of a wide-open space.
 To one side was a living room with big, comfy couches, a huge flat-screen TV, a pool table, foosball, and even a small bar in the corner.
 The other side was taken up by a home gym.

 Jakob had changed into shorts.
 The tattoos covering his upper body were slicked in sweat and gleamed in the overhead lighting as he beat the ever-loving shit out of a punching bag.
 He hadn’t noticed me yet, so I paused for a few minutes and watched him.
-The muscles of his arms and back flexed impressively as he landed a punch, an uppercut, and a cross.
+The muscles of his arms and back flexed as he landed a punch, an uppercut, and then a cross.
 He stepped back, opening space between him and his imaginary opponent, then spun on his planted foot and aimed a roundhouse kick at the punching bag that hit hard enough to take someone’s head off.

 I shook my head and tried to clear my thoughts.
 Why had I come down here again?
 Oh, right.
 “Gran and I are about to take off.”